THE SHORT STORY DAY AFRICA PRIZE

 - Left-justify your paragraphs.

 - Ensure there is at least a 1 inch or 2 centimetre margin all the way around your text.
-This is to allow annotation to be written onto a printed copy.

 - Indent each new paragraph by about 1/2 inch or 1 centimetre, except for the first line of the story or the first line of a new scene.
 Please use the indent function of your programme, not multiple spaces or tabs.